Is the practice of reusing glass bottles safe to use for canning? Can you reuse store bought jars for canning?

 Canning is a great way to save your garden produce.
 It’s made to be shelf stable, so you can store it on the pantry shelf, saving you plenty of freezer or fridge space.

 There are lots of jars to be found at thrift stores, yard sales and more to get you started.
 There are jars from spaghetti sauce, peanut butter and even mayo that are just waiting to be filled with garden goodness.
 But, is the practice of reusing glass bottles safe to use for canning?
 Can you reuse store bought jars for canning?
-That depends on which camp you are in.
-Some say “absolutely not”, and some say “sure, why not, reusing jars is completely safe.”
+That depends on which camp you belong.
+Some say “absolutely not,” and some say “sure, why not, reusing jars is completely safe.”

 According to the National Center For Home Canning,